 Future road expenditures in the Town will be affected by the following types of traffic:

-Increasing traffic on town roads resulting from more homes in the Town, and from more miles driven per person.
+Increasing traffic on town roads resulting from more homes in the Townand more miles driven per person.

-Wear and tear on roads resulting from heavy construction traffic associated with development in
+Wear and tear on roads resulting from heavy construction and agricultural traffic associated with development in

 the Town.

-Wear and tear on roads resulting from heavy commercial traffic associated with local businesses.

 The natural beauty and rural character of the town attract many visitors who enjoy using the local roads.
-We welcome visitors, and encourage them to use our roads in a legal and respectful manner.
+We welcome visitorsand encourage them to use our roads in a legal and respectful manner.
 Likewise, we encourage residents to be respectful toward visitors.

 The Town's objective with respect to transportation is to balance the need for safe and adequate transportation corridors with the desire for maintaining the natural beauty along roadways.
 We have adopted the following policies to support this objective: